Carlos Correa Player Props: Twins vs. Giants

 Giants Pitching Rankings

-- The Giants have a 4.32 team ERA that ranks 16th among all league pitching staffs.
+- The Giants' 4.30 team ERA ranks 18th across all MLB pitching staffs.

-- The Giants rank 16th in baseball in home runs allowed (56 total, 1.2 per game).
+- The Giants rank 17th in baseball in home runs surrendered (58 total, 1.2 per game).

-- The righty last pitched on Wednesday against the Philadelphia Phillies, when he went 3 1/3 innings, allowing two earned runs while giving up five hits.
+- In his most recent outing on Saturday against the Miami Marlins, the righty went 5 1/3 innings, allowing two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.